nathanramoscfa/etradebot/docs/source/index.rst

 ===============

 Refer to the `ETradeBot documentation <https://nr-capital-management.gitbook.io/etradebot/>`_ for instructions on installing, configuring, and using the software.
 Your E-Trade account must be approved and have the required forms signed and submitted for each trade type.

+1. :ref:`Configure <environment>` your Python environment and install ETradeBot.
+2. :ref:`Configure <selenium>` Selenium to work with your browser.
+3. :ref:`Obtain <credentials>` and securely store your E-Trade credentials.
+4. :ref:`Insert <strategies>` your strategy into the strategies directory as a .py file.
+5. :ref:`Run <running>` main.py from the root directory.

 Important Links
 ===============